Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Introduction

 Some studies, including \citet{Fausnaugh2016} and \citet{Jiang2017}, and most micro-lensing studies like \citet{Morgan2010}, found that the accretion disks are larger than the prediction of the thin disk model by a factor of 2 - 3.
 One possible explanation of the larger disk sizes is non-thermal disk emission caused by a low density disk atmosphere \citep{Hall2018}.
 Another explanation is a disk wind that leads to a higher effective temperature in the outer part of the accretion disk \citep[e.g.][]{Sun2018,Li2018}. \citet{Gaskell2017} found the internal reddening of AGNs that leads to an underestimation of the far-UV luminosity can be an explanation of the discrepancy as well.
+Contamination by the diffuse continuum from the broad line region (BLR) \citep[e.g.][]{Korista2001,Lawther2018} may lead to larger disk size measurements from continuum reverberation mapping.
 In addition, an inhomogeneous disk with significant local temperature fluctuations may also explain the larger disk sizes from micro-lensing studies \citep{Dexter2011}.
 However, \citet{Mudd17} and \citet{Homayouni2018} did not find systematic trends of larger disk sizes than the prediction of the thin disk model.
 To address this discrepancy, more disk size measurements are required, especially using high-cadence time series data.

 In this paper, we present disk size measurements using the photometric data in the DES standard star fields and the supernova C (SN-C) fields.
 The structure of this paper is as follows.
 Section \ref{sec:obs} introduces the photometric data we use.
 Section \ref{sec:analysis} introduces the methodology and results of the time series analysis, including the lag and disk size measurements.
 In Section \ref{sec:verification} we discuss various tests we performed to verify the measurements.
 In Section \ref{sec:bhmass_disksize} we describe our measurements of the correlation between the accretion disk size and the mass of the SMBH.
 Section \ref{sec:nolagobj} discusses the objects without lag measurements.
 In Section \ref{sec:lsst} we present simulations of the Large Synoptic Survey Telescope Deep Drilling Fields and quantify the effect of observational cadence on lag measurements.
 Section \ref{sec:summary} summarizes the paper.
 Throughout the paper we adopt $\Lambda$CDM cosmology with $H_0 = 70 \, {\rm km/s/Mpc}$, $\Omega_m = 0.3$, $\Omega_{\Lambda} = 0.7$.